 Sec.
-M. Loading area requirement.
+M. Loading Area Requirement.

-- (1) Required loading space: On the same premises with every building or structure involving the receipt or dispatch of vehicles as a necessity for, or incidental to, the operation, or use of the building, there shall be provided and maintained adequate space for standing, loading and unloading services, in order to avoid undue interference with public use of streets or alleys.
-Each such space shall have a minimum clear height of fifteen (15) feet and shall be a minimum of fourteen (14) feet wide by forty (40) feet long, where vans are to be received, or a minimum of fourteen (14) feet wide by sixty (60) feet long, where tractors and semi-trailers are to be received. - (2) Loading area site arrangement: All loading areas shall be provided with safe entrance to and exit from the public thoroughfare.
-The entire loading area shall be paved and graded to properly drain. - (3) Number of loading spaces required: - a.
-One space for floor areas up to 30,000 sq. ft. - b.
-Two (2) spaces for floor areas from 30,000 to 50,000 sq. ft. - c.
-Three spaces for floor areas from 50,000 to 100,000 sq. ft. - d.
-One additional space for each additional 100,000 sq. ft. of floor area.
+(1) Required loading space: On the same premises with every building or structure involving the receipt or dispatch of vehicles as a necessity for, or incidental to, the operation, or use of the building, there shall be provided and maintained adequate space for standing, loading and unloading services, in order to avoid undue interference with public use of streets or alleys.
+Each such space shall have a minimum clear height of fifteen (15) feet and shall be a minimum of fourteen (14) feet wide by forty (40) feet long, where vans are to be received, or a minimum of fourteen (14) feet wide by sixty (60) feet long, where tractors and semi-trailers are to be received.

+- (2) Loading area site arrangement: All loading areas shall be provided with safe entrance to and exit from the public thoroughfare.
+The entire loading area shall be paved and graded to properly drain. - (3) Number of loading spaces required: - (a) One space for floor areas up to 30,000 sq. ft. - (b) Two (2) spaces for floor areas from 30,000 to 50,000 sq. ft. - (c) Three spaces for floor areas from 50,000 to 100,000 sq. ft. - (d) One additional space for each additional 100,000 sq. ft. of floor area.

 Sec.
-N. Parking and Loading Area Requirements for Uses that Require a Development Plan.
+N. Parking and Loading for Uses Requiring a Development Plan.